Subscribe to updates

 Notices of Motion

-Councillors were scheduled to consider four notices of motion:
+The council was scheduled to consider four notices of motion:

-• Ensure that, where feasible and lawful under the Procurement Act 2023, council procurement processes provide appropriate access for local suppliers particularly for food, catering, and other related services—whilst maintaining value for money and transparency.
+• Ensure that, where feasible and lawful under the Procurement Act 20231, council procurement processes provide appropriate access for local suppliers particularly for food, catering, and other related services—whilst maintaining value for money and transparency.

-• Require that catering at council-organised events includes food & drink options sourced from local producers, including meat, dairy, fruit, and vegetables, unless specific dietary or cultural needs dictate otherwise, and that an annual report reflecting the achievement of this requirement is compiled and submitted to the Cabinet Member for Resources and presented to Cabinet.
+• Require that catering at council-organised events includes food & drink options sourced from local producers, including meat, dairy, fruit, and vegetables, unless specific dietary or cultural needs dictate otherwise and that an annual report reflecting the achievement of this requirement is compiled and submitted to the Cabinet Member for Resources and presented to Cabinet.

 • Promote, within existing budgets and public awareness campaigns encouragement to Buckinghamshire residents to shop locally and support the County's farming community, thereby reducing food miles and strengthening the local economy.